Date Thesis Awarded

 Cover units in the eastern Blue Ridge are characterized by a NE-SW striking foliation with down-dip mineral lineations, and NW-directed contractional kinematic indicators.
 Foliation in the outliers also strike NE-SW, but lineations plunge obliquely to gently, foliations dip steeply, and kinematic indicators record general dextral shear.
 Therefore, in central Virginia, the boundary between the eastern Blue Ridge and western Piedmont provinces is a 3-5 km wide high-strain zone of dextral transpression.

 Mills, Ciara M., "A petrologic and structural analysis of metavolcanic rocks in the western Piedmont and eastern Blue Ridge provinces, central Virginia" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 214.

 Creative Commons License